haozturk/cayman/index.md

 ### Memory Monitoring

 Currently, memory monitoring is implemented just for the serial steps.
-In the context of memory we measure **Virtual Memory(VMEM)**, **Resident Set Size (RSS)**, **Proportional Set Size (PSS)** and **Swap** size for each component.
+In the context of memory, we measure **Virtual Memory(VMEM)**, **Resident Set Size (RSS)**, **Proportional Set Size (PSS)** and **Swap** size for each component.
 It is possible to list memory usage of components in a descending order and see which components use the memory the most using these statistics.

 # Outputs